AndyButland/UmbracoMapper/ReadMe.md

 		    }
 		},
 	  });

-You can also map any other collection of IPublishedContent, e.g. that built up from a node picker and query:

-    var countryIds = CurrentPage.GetPropertyValue<string>("countries");
-    var countryNodes = Umbraco.TypedContent(countryIds.Split(','));
-    mapper.MapCollection(countryNodes, model.Countries);

-Or if you are also using the [Umbraco Core Property Editor Converters](http://our.umbraco.org/projects/developer-tools/umbraco-core-property-editor-converters), more simply like this:

-    var countryNodes = CurrentPage.GetPropertyValue<IEnumerable<IPublishedContent>>("countries");
-    mapper.MapCollection(countryNodes, model.Countries);

 Some Umbraco data types store XML.
 This can be mapped to a custom collection on the view model.
 The example below uses the related links data type.
 Note the need to provide an override here to ensure the correct root node is passed to the mapping method.